itschendai/autostlpipeline/README.md

 # Thingiverse Downloader + STL Orientation Tweaker + Google Drive Uploader Tool

-**Remember to put thingiverse API TOKEN** inside the file **api_credentials.ini** You can get thingiverse developer api at: https://www.thingiverse.com/developers
+**Remember to put thingiverse API TOKEN** inside the file **api_credentials.ini**

+You can get thingiverse developer api at: https://www.thingiverse.com/developers

-**Remember to put Google API Credential** as file **credentials.json** You can create google drive api credentials at: https://console.cloud.google.com/apis
+**Remember to put Google API Credential** as file **credentials.json**

+You can create google drive api credentials at: https://console.cloud.google.com/apis

-**Remember to put google drive folder id** in the code if you want to use upload You can find the folder id right in its url, for example: https://drive.google.com/drive/u/0/folders/[drive folder id]
+**Remember to put google drive folder id** in the code if you want to upload

+You can find the folder id right in its url, for example: https://drive.google.com/drive/u/0/folders/[drive folder id]